carloskiki/asm-feature-extraction/draft.md

 By using any open-source or commercially available LLM, we entirely sidestep model training by leveraging the extenive and diverse datasets that LLMs are pre-trained on.
 Our method can be tuned by modifying the instructions provided to the LLM, which is significantly simpler than having to retrain the model and regenerate embeddings for the whole database.
-The underlying LLM can also replaced seamlessly, meaning that our method will continue to scale with the performance improvements of LLMs - an area which is showing impressive growth and development.
+The underlying LLM can also replaced seamlessly without invalidating the database, meaning that our method will continue to scale with the performance improvements of LLMs - an area which is showing impressive growth and development.
+Furthermore, if a section of the prompt was edited to modify the output feature set, the database can still be maintained without having to regenerate a new feature set.
+Default values or values derived from other fields in the feature set can be added as is standard with database migrations.

 Another key advantage of our method also stems from its textual representation of the extracted feature set.
 As highlighted previously, vector embeddings are computationally expensive to match against in large databases.
 Textual search is much